This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

 In June, July and August people descend on the park to swim in the pond on the brook and take picnics under the surrounding white pines.

-There’s a bikeway here on the trackbed of an old demonstration railroad, traveling across picturesque little streams.
+There’s a bikeway here on the railbed of an old demonstration railroad, traveling across picturesque little streams.

-A noteworthy building in the park is the Massacoe Forest Pavilion, constructed in 1935 by the Civilian Conservation Corps, a voluntary public work relief program.
+I’d take the chance to check out the Massacoe Forest Pavilion.
+This was constructed in 1935 by the Civilian Conservation Corps, a voluntary public work relief program.

 Fishing is available year round, and when the park’s trails are snowed over they’re adapted for cross-country skiing.